Edit Mesh Manually

 To delete a vertex, the following methods are available.

-• Select a vertex with the [Select Tool] or [Lasso Tool], then press the [Delete] or [Backspace] key.
+• Select a vertex with the [Select/Edit] or [Lasso] tool, and then press the [Delete] or [Back space] key.

-• Click on a vertex with the [Remove Vertex] tool.
+• Click on a vertex with the [Delete vertex/edges (line)] tool.

-• Click on a vertex with the [Eraser] tool.
+• Click on a vertex with the [Drag to clear polygon] tool.
 This is useful for deleting a wide range of vertices.

 Selecting vertices